40 Health Symptoms You Should Never Ignore

 According to the American Academy of Otolaryngology Head and Neck Surgery, if your sore throat persists for five to six days straight, it could mean you have a bacterial infection, such as tonsillitis, or a virus, such as mono.
 In extreme circumstances, you may be diagnosed with epiglottitis, a throat infection that causes restriction in the airways and trouble breathing, which warrants an immediate ER trip.
 However, in most cases, you may simply need an antibiotic to kill the infection.

-Recommendation: Visit your doctor to see if an infection is to blame.
+The Remedy Rx: Visit your doctor to see if an infection is to blame.
 If not, he or she can begin to isolate the problem and figure out a treatment plan.
-And to live your happiest and healthiest life, don’t miss these 40 Things Doctors Do to Live Longer.
+And to live your happiest and healthiest life, don't miss these 40 Things Doctors Do to Live Longer.